plone/plone.restapi/docs/source/components.rst

 Components
 ==========

-How to get pages components (i.e. everything but the main content), like breadcrumbs, navigations, actions, etc.
+How to get pages' components (i.e. everything but the main content), like breadcrumbs, navigations, actions, etc.

 Breadcrumbs
 -----------